heutelbeck/sapl-demos/sapl-demo-playground/README.md

 - and the resulting  output on the lower left side

 The playground can be run locally via maven or by executing the JAR.
-Alternatively, a prebuild container image is available.
+Alternatively, a container image is available.

 This playground uses [Vaadin](https://vaadin.com/)